Create a data factory by using the Azure Data Factory UI

 b.
 On the New Dataset page, select Azure Blob Storage, and then select Finish.

 c.
-Specify OutputDataset for the name.
+In General table, specify OutputDataset for the name.

 Create a pipeline